Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-HA-Cluster.md

 $ ./bin/alluxio-start.sh worker SudoMount # starts the local worker
 ```

-Once the worker is started, it will register itself with the Alluxio leading master, and become part of the Alluxio cluster.
+Once the worker is started, it will register itself with the Alluxio leading master and become part of the Alluxio cluster.

 Removing a worker is as simple as stopping the worker process.